 Full descriptions of each activity/assignment are posted within the Assignments section of the course site in Canvas.
-Please see the section on "A note about written reports" to become familiar with the general instructions for written assignments.
+Please see the section on "A Note About Written Reports" to become familiar with the general instructions for written assignments.

 Activity/Assignment Due Date Total Point Value

-Bio-sketch 09/05/2020 40
+Bio-sketch 08/27/2022 40

 Discussion Board Posts (8) Multiple 160 (20 each)

-Key Concepts (4) 1 st 09/26/20 100
+Key Concepts (4) 1st 09/17/22 100

-2nd 10/17/20 100

-3rd 11/14/20 100

-$4 \text{th} \ 12/05/20$ 100
+2 nd 10/08/22 100

+3 rd 11/05/22 100

+4 th 12/03/22 100

-Exams (2) Midterm 10/24/20 200
+Exams (2) Midterm 10/15/22 200

-Final 12/09/20 200
+Final 12/10/22 200

 Total Points 1000

 The instructor will complete the grading process and post grades within 7 business days from the due date specified in the syllabus for each activity/assignment.
 The points obtained by the student in all the assignments will be added to calculate the final grade, the calculation will be done in alignment with the Course Grading Scale shown below.
-For additional information on current UF policies for assigning grade points, see https://catalog.ufl.edu/ugrad/current/regulations/info/grades.aspx.

 Grades will be posted on Canvas where students can securely and privately access them.
 Please carefully read the whole syllabus for information on additional university's policies and services relevant to grades and grading - contact the instructor if further information is required.